Latest Start ‘Em, Sit ‘Em Updates For Running Backs In NFL Fantasy Football Week 7

 Jets’ Isaiah Crowell vs. Minnesota Vikings

 Crowell has been one of the most productive running backs during odd-numbered weeks, and in addition to that statistic not meaning all that much, he will be up against the Vikings’ defense in Week 7.
-The Minnesota D has limited enemy running backs to just 3.8 yards per carry on average and the fourth-fewest PPR points, so most NFL fantasy football analysts have Isaiah Crowell on their sit ’em list.
+The Minnesota D has limited opposing running backs to just 3.8 yards per carry on average, and the fourth-fewest PPR points, so most NFL fantasy football analysts have Isaiah Crowell on their sit ’em list.